Tuesday, August 23, 2016

 July 28, 2016 - A Day of waiting.

-Allan has a hand and a foot swollen by the bites of deer flies, it makes him crazy!
+Allan has a hand and a foot swollen by the bites of deer flies, which makes him crazy!
 He cannot help scratching.
-It makes vinegar compresses which seem to give him some relief.
-It's really nice today but we dare not too out of the boat, you get to eat all round!
+It makes vinegar compresses, which gives him some relief.
+It's really nice today, but we dare not get out of the boat, you get to eat all around!

 We waited until 8 to call my insurance broker to report the accident and get guidance.
-The brokers were mostly on vacation and I talked to Wildo, the president.
+The brokers were mainly on vacation, and I spoke with Wildo, the president.
 I gave him the details.
-We waited for the return call insurance until 15:00 after which I called Jim on his cell and we got calls back from the adjuster.
+We waited for the return call from the insurance until 3:00 p.m., after which I called Jim on his cell, and we received a call back from the adjuster.
 Jim follows up shortly afterward.
 The adjuster suggests we call the Coast Guard to tow us.

 17h00 Coast Guard in 1205 comes to our rescue

-They towed us to Marina Saurel inc Sorel-Tracy, about 8 nM, where they tied us to the service dock.
+They towed us to Marina Saurel in Sorel-Tracy, approximately 8 nautical miles, where they tied us to the service dock.
 Unfortunately, the dock boy tells us we cannot stay there.
-We had no drive train so we used a small motorboat and 120 feet of anchor line to pull ourselves to a nearby dock.
+We had no drive train, so we used a small motorboat and 120 feet of anchor line to pull ourselves to a nearby dock.

 18h30 Bellum is safe now, a short walk to explore the town of Sorel.
-We will do the most to explore and enjoy our vacation as we wait as Bellum lays wounded.
-The city center is very pretty and effervescent.
-We return to the ship by walking the federal park whose railing is placed at the service of a friendly exhibition of children's drawings.
+We will do our best to explore and enjoy our vacation as we wait for Bellum to lay wounded.
+The city center is beautiful and effervescent.
+We return to the ship by walking through the federal park, whose railing is adorned with a friendly exhibition of children's drawings.

 Wednesday, July 27, 2016